pytest-dev/pytest/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---

 <!--
-Thanks for submitting an issue!
+Thanks for suggesting a feature!

 Quick check-list while suggesting features:
 -->